Back to All Guides

 Turn the Valve to the Closed Position

-For wheel-style gate valves: Turn the handle clockwise (righty-tighty) until it stops—this typically requires 5-8 full rotations.
-For lever-style ball valves: Rotate the lever 90 degrees so it sits perpendicular to the pipe.
-When the lever is parallel to the pipe, water flows.
-When perpendicular (forming a cross with the pipe), water is shut off.
-The water should stop flowing within 10-30 seconds as residual pressure AC filters.
+For wheel-style gate valves: Turn the handle clockwise (righty-tighty) until it stops—this typically requires 5-8 full flip the breaker to the OFF position.
+When the breaker is ON, power flows.
+When OFF, power is disconnected.
+AC filters.

 Caution: